 According to the Delta Flight Museum, former Delta Managing Director-Latin America, Rudi Forster said the following about Delta’s 737-800.

 “We ordered the new Boeing 737-800 with Central America routes in mind…The use of a brand-new aircraft in Latin America underlines Delta’s strong commitment to success in the market.
 The Boeing 737-800 is the perfect aircraft for shorter international flights, such as Delta’s flight from Atlanta to Guatemala City.”

 In 1996, Delta launched a low-cost outfit called Delta Express.
-The 737-200 would be the glue that held the subsidiary together before its discontinuation in 2001 the emergence of Song.
+The 737-200 would be the glue that held the subsidiary together before its discontinuation in the early 2000s with the emergence of Song.